nwager/kernel-docs/docs/how-to/build-publish/build-kernel.md

 ## Install the new kernel

-Install all the debian packages generated from the previous step (on your build system or a different target system with the same architecture) with `dpkg` and
+Install all the debian packages generated from the previous step (on your build system or a different target system with the same architecture) with
-reboot:
+<code>dpkg -i</code> and reboot:

 ```{code-block} shell
 cd <kernel_source_working_directory>/../